Client Service Representatives

 Aleta still loves being a veterinary technician and can’t decide whether she loves the animals, or the humans connected to them, the most.

-Candyce Jack, Licensed Veterinary Technician
+Kaylin, Licensed Veterinary Technician

 Candyce brings 20 years of experience in veterinary medicine to her position.
 She has a Zoology degree from the University of Washington and a Veterinary Technology degree from Pierce Community College.
 She has co-authored three editions of the textbook, Daily Reference Guide for Veterinary Technicians, published by Blackwell Wiley and is a licensed veterinary technician in Washington.